coreymcdermott/artbot/README.md

 ## Artbot

+I believe that art should be accessible to everyone.

 Artbot lists exhibitions open in the coming weekend, automatically scraping data from gallery websites.

 Artbot is written in Python and built on [Django](http://scrapy.org) and [Scrapy](http://scrapy.org).